tgdwyer/tgdwyer.github.io/_chapters/haskell2.md

 ![Polymorphism Summary](/assets/images/chapterImages/haskell2/kinds.png)

-Another sort of “kind” are for [type classes](#typeclasses) which we will introduce more properly in a moment.
+Another sort of “kind” is for [type classes](#typeclasses) which we will introduce more properly in a moment.
 For example, the “kind” for the `Ord` type class (the class of things that are Orderable and which we came across in [our simple  implementation of quicksort](/haskell1#functional-programming-in-haskell-versus-javascript)) is:

 ```haskell